isomerpages/moe-angsanapri/_student-development-programmes/CCE/Sexuality Education.md

 9. Parents who wish to opt their children out of the <b>Sexuality Education lessons</b> need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/2022%20SEd%20Opt%20Out%20Form.pdf).
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by **28/01/2022**.

+10. Parents can contact the school at <b>67830427</b> for discussion or to seek clarification about the school’s sexuality education programme.

+11. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.